 These luxury tours stop at the best parts of the Great Ocean Road on its way to Lord Ard Gorge where it stops for 40 minutes.
 There is then a 40 minute stop at the 12 Apostles.
 After you have spent time at the 12 Apostles, you board a private helicopter for a 75-minute flight that follows the coastline back to Melbourne, landing on the Yarra River in central Melbourne!

-Travellers staying in Melbourne and wanting to see the 12 Apostles and the Great Ocean Road via private vehicle and from the air.
+- Travelers staying in Melbourne and wanting to see the 12 Apostles and the Great Ocean Road via private vehicle and from the air.

-Travellers short on time and wanting to experience a little of Australia’s southern coastline including the bucket-list destination of the 12 Apostles in style and comfort.
+- Travelers short on time and wanting to experience a little of Australia’s southern coastline including the bucket-list destination of the 12 Apostles in style and comfort.

-Travellers wanting to see the best of the Great Ocean Road on quality and well-reviewed luxury tour.
+- Travelers wanting to see the best of the Great Ocean Road on quality and well-reviewed luxury tour.

 - Luxurious Mercedes Benz or Audi touring vehicles (Wi-Fi and power recharge enabled)

 - Private 75-minute helicopter flight (Twelve Apostles – Melbourne)